Chart Color Schemes

 Toongabbie - West's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results in Toongabbie - West, with younger age groups having particularly low prevalence rates for common health conditions.
-Private health cover rate is high at approximately 52% of the total population (~6,429 people), compared to Greater Sydney's average of 49.8%.
+Health outcomes in Toongabbie - West show excellent results, particularly among younger cohorts with low prevalence of common health conditions.
+Private health cover is higher here at approximately 52% (~6,438 people), compared to Greater Sydney's 49.8%.

 Frequently Asked Questions - Health